VictorGoic0/SpendSense/memory-bank/progress.md

 - **Auditability**: Target 100% (all recommendations have decision traces)

 ## Next Milestone
-**PR #9 Completion**: Income signals detection implemented, ready for feature computation endpoint and persona assignment
+**PR #12 Completion**: Operator Dashboard UI complete with metrics and charts, ready for persona assignment and AI integration